-“That is always the case with an abandoned fox.”
-The cat had said, sympathetically.
+“That is always the case with foxes who didn’t know their parents…” The cat had said, sympathetically.

 “It is the source of all your power.”
 The eight hundred year old snake had hissed at her, in her four hundredth and sixtieth year.
 “I can see it clearly.
 If you lose it, my little fox, you will be destined to follow whoever has it, and if it is destroyed, you will die.”

 A thousand years had passed, and she had nine complete tails.
-Now, she could even see her fox bead.
-Life had become more interesting, as she could transform into a human girl.
+Now, she could even see her fox bead..

 She would spend her days going into villages and towns to play.
 She even met more Gumiho, who walked amongst the humans, and she learned all she could from them.